library(nadir)

 nadir::super_learner()

-in estimating such a generalized
+in estimating such generalized

-propensity score.
+propensity scores.

 # in order to build a weighting based estimator, we might fit a conditional